Pisces-Project/Pisces-Geometry/docs/source/reference/coordinates/dev.rst

 Setting up Conversion Standards
 +++++++++++++++++++++++++++++++

-All coordinate system classes in Pisces-Geometry must define how to convert between the native coordinate system and standard Cartesian coordinates.
+All coordinate system classes in PyMetric must define how to convert between the native coordinate system and standard Cartesian coordinates.
 This is especially important for visualization, interoperation with external tools, and validating geometric behavior numerically.

 To support this, your subclass must implement two methods:

-1. :py:meth:`~pisces_geometry.coordinate_systems.base.CoordinateSystemBase._convert_native_to_cartesian`
+1. :py:meth:`~pymetric.coordinate_systems.base.CoordinateSystemBase._convert_native_to_cartesian`
    Converts native coordinate variables (e.g., r, theta, z) to Cartesian coordinates (x, y, z).
-2. :py:meth:`~pisces_geometry.coordinate_systems.base.CoordinateSystemBase._convert_cartesian_to_native`
+2. :py:meth:`~pymetric.coordinate_systems.base.CoordinateSystemBase._convert_cartesian_to_native`
    Converts from Cartesian coordinates back to your system’s native coordinates.

 Each of these functions should take ``self`` and ``x_1,x_2,x_3,...`` where each ``x`` corresponds to a coordinate